fairiestoy/classic_technic/README.md

-technic 0.4.7
+Classic technic 0.4.7

-Technic mod for Minetest 0.4.7
+Classic technic mod for Minetest 0.4.7

+This is older version of technic mod which we consider as more challenging than later builds.

 Credits for contributing to the project:
 Nekogloop